-Key facts about guttation
+Key facts about guttation:

 Common name – crying plant,

-weeping leaves, teary plant
+weeping leaves, teary plant, dewdrop

 Type – plant physiological process

-Occurence – often
+Occurrence – often

 Observation time – early morning